Currently meeting online (see below)

 But in the Silence and in the Ministry, and most definitely together, we find ourselves rested, refreshed, strengthened, inspired... and ready to live as best we can for another week.

-At the end of the hour we all shake hands and share a drink, a biscuit and a lot of chat with each other.
+At the end of the hour we share news followed by a drink, a biscuit, and a lot of chat with each other.

 Children are welcome.
 Please advise us on the "Contact us" form when bringing children so we can plan appropriate activities.
 Our children usually join us in Meeting for the first 15 minutes or so.
 They then have their own supervised activities for the rest of the hour.